ram-pi/ksql-connect-source-sink/README.md

 ## 4. Create sink connector

+Open the file `sink.jdbc.connector.http` with VSCode and send the request for creating the connector.

+## 5. Create sink connector

-Open the file `sink.connector.http` with VSCode and send the request for creating the connector.
+Open the file `sink.elastic.connector.http` with VSCode and send the request for creating the connector.